zackbraksa/backend-developer-checklist/README.md

 * Writing is only half the job.
 Being able to explain your ideas is super important.
 * Practice explaining complex technical concepts and implementations.
 Your team will be grateful.
 * Get familiar with giving and receiving feedback about code, yes it's uncomfortable but really important.
-* There is an art to giving and receiving, get familiar with [the basics](https://buffer.com/resources/how-to-give-receive-feedback-work/).
+* There is an art to giving and receiving feedback, get familiar with [the basics](https://buffer.com/resources/how-to-give-receive-feedback-work/).